awead/solr_ead/README.md

     end

-From the console, index you ead document using your new definition
+From the console, index you ead document using your new definition.

     > file = "path/to/ead.xml"
     > indexer = SolrEad::Indexer.new(:document=>"CustomDocument")